-The General Fund's fund balance increased by \$2,897 from \$19,792 to \$22,689.
+The General Fund's fund balance increased by \$53,256 from \$30,740 to \$83,996.
+Both revenues and expenditures increased during the year due to an increase of approximately 20% in number of students.

 BUDGETARY HIGHLIGHTS

 The school previously adopted the practice of amending its budget so that final budgeted amounts agree with actual amounts.